 Increasing attention has been focused on corruption by Transparency International (TI), a nongovernmental international organization founded in 1993 (see www.transparency.org).
 TI aims to "support global integrity systems both nationally and on the international level."
-Since 1995, the organization has published an annual Corruption Perception Index (CPI), based on multiple international surveys of businesspeople, political analysts, and the general public, that measures perceptions of corruption in the public sector.51
+Since 1995, the organization has published an annual Corruption Perception Index (CPI), based on multiple international surveys of businesspeople, political analysts, and the general public, that measures perceptions of corruption in the public sector.
+The 2009 index includes 180 countries for which data were available (Table 11.1 is a selected list of the least and most corrupt countries).